karim-attaleb/my_first_ai_lab/Ollama_3_home_lab.md

 # Building an AI Home Lab for Code Generation with Ollama 3

 This guide provides detailed instructions on setting up an AI home lab for efficient code generation.
-The implementation will leverage **Ollama 3**, a powerful open-source model optimized for code-related tasks.
-The guide covers hardware requirements, software setup, data preparation, and fine-tuning.
+The implementation will leverage **Ollama 3**, a powerful open-source model optimized for code-related tasks, with a specific focus on SQL code in PostgreSQL databases.
+The guide includes connecting to PostgreSQL, optimizing performance, enhancing security, and ensuring availability based on community best practices.

 ---